ukkiez/Dustforce-random-map-app/README.md

 ---
 > *RMA does not recognize I'm completing levels*

-Make sure when you start Dustforce, you do it manually and not have it automatically open via a link (e.g. opening a Dustkid replay, or pressing Install&Play on Atlas).
+Make sure when you start Dustforce, you do it manually and not have it automatically open via a link (e.g. opening a Dustkid replay, or pressing Install & Play on Atlas).
 At the time of writing this, there is a bug in Dustmod that doing so will not update `split.txt`.

 If you did so, and the issue persists, perhaps have a look at `split.txt` in your local Dustforce folder and see if it's accurate.